PavithraPN-01/Streamlit-RAG-Engine/README.md

-# RAG-Powered Chatbot System 🤖
+# RAG  Chatbot System 🤖

 This project is a **Retrieval-Augmented Generation (RAG) based chatbot application** built using **Streamlit**, **LangChain**, and **Groq LLMs**.
 It allows users to ask questions based on **PDF documents** or **web-scraped content**.